-Dropsuite supports multi-factor authentication (MFA) to provide partners with an extra layer of security to help safeguard end user customer data within Office 365.
+Dropsuite supports multi-factor authentication (MFA) to provide partners with an extra layer of security to help safeguard end user customer data within Microsoft 365 and Google Workspace.

 Traditional (conventional) password security offers a single layer of protection.
 Passwords are susceptible to being compromised through human error, coordinated cyber attacks and theft actors.